-Unfortunately, this issue is typically client/email specific.
-For example, on one account where this was happening, te client had a link in the footer of their review request.
-When it was removed, the email went into the main Inbox.
+Unfortunately, this issue is typically client/email-specific.
+For example, a client may have a link in the footer of their review request.
+If it is removed, the email goes into the main Inbox.

-Testing some scenarios, I found that removing the https://www.castledefensetn.com/ link from the footer of the review request email caused the review request to land in my inbox rather than the spam folder.
+Removing the link from the footer of the review request email caused the review request to land in my inbox rather than the spam folder.
 This could be for two reasons:

-The easiest way to remedy this would be for me to edit the existing CV templates to remove the https://www.castledefensetn.com/ link from the footer and see if this fixes the issue.
-We could also try submitting a bug with Gmail itself to get more information on this issue, though the response time for these issues is quite long (typically months).
+The easiest way to remedy this would be for me to edit the existing CV templates to remove the link from the footer and see if this fixes the issue.

 This document will help prevent Gmail users from being blocked or being sent to spam folders.